containers/podman/troubleshooting.md

   * Setup containers/storage in a different directory, not on an NFS share.
     * Create a directory on a local file system.
     * Edit `~/.config/containers/libpod.conf` and point the `volume_path` option to that local directory.
-  * Otherwise just run podman as root, via `sudo podman`
+  * Otherwise just run Podman as root, via `sudo podman`

 ### 15) Rootless 'podman build' fails when using OverlayFS: